seapagan/sp-build/README.md

 ```

 This (if you have no errors) will create / overwrite the `dist` directory with
-your new index.html and minimized CSS, JS.
-This folder can be served from any
+your new index.html and minimized CSS, JS plus the respective `.map` files.
+This
-standard web server or GH-Pages / Netlify etc.
+folder can be served from any standard web server or GH-Pages / Netlify etc.

 ## Implemented functionality